dylan7474/sinDet/README.md

 - **A Key**: Toggle an averaging filter that smooths the spectrum to reduce noise.
 - **S Key**: Toggle squelch. **D/F Keys**: Decrease or increase the squelch threshold.

+The current squelch level is shown as a horizontal line on the frequency display.

+## Configuration

+sinDet writes the current values of persistence, gain, band-pass limits, averaging and squelch settings to `sinDet.cfg` on exit and loads them on startup.
+The file is created automatically if it does not exist so your adjustments persist between runs.

 ## Roadmap

 - Cross-platform packaging and binary releases.